 About the Church

 The church can hold a maximum of approx. 90 people and is used for one service each Sunday, and for baptisms, weddings and funerals.
 It has also hosted art exhibitions, sales, and on occasion concerts (the latter being challenging since there is very limited space in the chancel.
-As at September 2021 our church lacks toilet facilities - but as plans for facilities have been submitted, we are hopeful that this may change very soon) ....
+Our church lacks toilet facilities (but as at October 2021 plans for facilities have been submitted, we are hopeful that this may change very soon) ....

 Due to age and the residential profile only a small number of people are actively involved in the running of the church.
 However, these people willingly clean, arrange flowers, prepare the altar and church for services, read lessons, lead intercessions, act as sidespersons, and manage our finances and Gift Aid arrangements.